andy-goryachev/JsonPretty/README.md

 I needed to pretty print some sensitive json from the the logs, so could not use web sites like [jsonprettyprint.com](http://jsonprettyprint.com/) or
 [jsonprettyprint.net](http://jsonprettyprint.net/).
-(Plus, these tools break if you paste an invalid json).
+In addition, many tools break if you try to copy an invalid json.

 Also, this is a test bed for [FxEditor](https://github.com/andy-goryachev/FxEditor),